unicode-org/message-format-wg/spec/registry.md

 The _resolved value_ of an _expression_ with a `:unit` _function_
-consist of an implementation-defined unit value of the _operand_ of the annotated _expression_, together with the resolved options' values.
+consist of an implementation-defined unit value of the _operand_ of the annotated _expression_, together with the resolved _options_ and their resolved values.

 #### Selection